-There is another type of lock called “wafer tumbler,” but in American cars up to the late 1980s, these were pretty much restricted to glove box locks.
-These locks work well in about any position, but aren't as secure as the others by design.
-It wasn't until double sided keys were the norm that acceptable levels of security became common with these locks; making the tumblers work on both sides of the key and having twice as many tumblers made them harder to manipulate without the key.
+There is another type of lock called “wafer tumbler,” but in American cars up to the late 1980s, these were pretty much only used on glove boxes.
+These locks work well in about any position, but the design isn’t as secure — or at least it wasn’t, until double sided keys became the norm.
+Making the tumblers work on both sides of the key, and having twice as many tumblers, made them harder to manipulate without the key.

-The modern design of these locks was pioneered by the foreign automakers in the 1970s, and some of the high end European marques have furthered that technology with designs that work on 4 sides of the key and have over 20 tumblers, in some cases combining it with a sidebar much like the old GM locks.
-Security was enhanced with electronic chips, a technology pioneered by GM with the VATS system in the 1980s.
+The modern design of these locks was pioneered by the foreign automakers in the 1970s, and some high end cars have furthered that technology with designs that work on four sides of the key and have over 20 tumblers, in some cases combining it with a sidebar like the old GM locks.
+Security was enhanced with electronic chips, a technology pioneered by GM in the 1980s.

-My brother is still in the locksmith trade, but I left it in the mid 90s.
-One of the reasons I left was that locks were getting what I termed “locksmith proof” by then.
-In some cases a simple lock failure that in the days of old a service truck could be sent out and have the car fixed in an hour or two was being transformed by new technology into a situation requiring the car to be towed to the shop and a day or two of time to fix, some of which was waiting for the manufacturer to ship parts not available at the dealership.
-Last I spent a bit of time visiting with my brother at his work I was amazed that some of the cutting edge technology that I had to deal with then is now as obsolete as the mini pin tumbler Hurd locks on Fords from the 1950s was when I was a locksmith.
+I left the locksmith trade in the mid-1990s, partly because locks were getting what I termed “locksmith proof” by then.
+A simple lock failure that, at one point, could have been fixed in an hour two from the old service truck, was being transformed into a situation requiring the car to be towed to the shop with a day or two of time to fix, some of which was waiting for the manufacturer to ship parts not available at the dealership.
+When I visited my brother, who is still a locksmith, I was amazed that some of the cutting edge technology that I had to deal with then is now as obsolete as the mini pin tumbler Hurd locks on Fords from the 1950s was when I was a locksmith.

 By the way, one of the common house calls when I was a locksmith was repairing house locks for people who had installed their own — GM car owners who had installed the house locks in the tooth down orientation, resulting in frozen tumblers and a key that wouldn’t work.